Where the Dream Takes You

-Background and writing
+Writing and recording

-Unlike most of Disney's animated releases, Atlantis: The Lost Empire lacks both songs and musical numbers to assist with its storytelling.
-After having successfully directed two Disney musicals consecutively, Kirk Wise and Gary Trousdale agreed that Atlantis: The Lost Empire, their third animated project for Disney, would not be a musical, nor would it feature any power ballads.
-However, by the time the film was released in 2001, it had become standard practice for Disney to hire young artists to record pop songs for their films' official soundtrack albums, thus Disney's marketing department insisted that Atlantis: The Lost Empire feature at least one song during its closing credits as a compromise in order to maintain tradition.
-Earlier that year, the releases of The Mummy Returns and Pearl Harbor had also been accompanied by pop songs to attract a wider audience, a trend Disney would follow with Atlantis.

-Chuck Taylor of Billboard believes that Disney recruited R&B singer Mya because of the studio's professional relationship with the artist's then-record company A&M/Interscope Records.
-At that time, Mya had recently collaborated with singers Pink, Lil' Kim and Christina Aguilera on "Lady Marmalade" for the Moulin Rouge! soundtrack earlier that year, the lattermost of whom made her musical debut recording "Reflection", the theme song from Disney's Mulan (1998).
-Rob Burch of The Hollywood News believes that "Where the Dream Takes You" was initially intended to benefit Mya's career similar to the way in which "Reflection" had bolstered Aguilera's.
+Unlike most of Disney's animated films released to that point, Atlantis: The Lost Empire (2001) forgoes the use of songs and musical numbers to aid its storytelling.
+After having directed two Disney musicals consecutively, Kirk Wise and Gary Trousdale agreed that Atlantis: The Lost Empire, their third animated film for Disney, would not be a musical or feature power ballads.
+However, by the time the film was released, it had become practice for Disney to select young artists to record pop songs for their films' soundtrack albums, thus Disney's marketing department insisted that Atlantis: The Lost Empire feature at least one song during its closing credits as a compromise.
+Earlier that same year, the releases of The Mummy Returns and Pearl Harbor had also been accompanied by pop songs to attract a wider audience, a pattern Disney would follow with Atlantis.Music journalist Chuck Taylor theorized that Disney recruited singer Mya because of the film studio's relationship with the artist's record label, A&M/Interscope Records.
+At that time, Mya had recently released a cover of "Lady Marmalade" with singers Pink, Lil' Kim, and Christina Aguilera for the Moulin Rouge! soundtrack earlier that year, the lattermost of whom had made her musical debut recording "Reflection" for Disney's Mulan (1998).
+Rob Burch of The Hollywood News believes "Where the Dream Takes You" was initially intended to benefit Mya's career similar to how "Reflection" had launched Aguilera's.
+Atlantis: The Los Empire was Mya's second soundtrack contribution during the year 2001.
+While doing press for "Where The Dream Takes You", Mya announced she was preparing to record her then-upcoming third studio album, Moodring (2003).

-"Where the Dream Takes You" was written by songwriter Diane Warren and film composer James Newton Howard.
-While Howard, who scored the entire film, composed the song's melody, Warren contributed to the song's music while writing its lyrics on her own.
-On the co-writing process, Howard explained that Warren wrote lyrics to accompany "a musical theme" he had composed, in addition to making some musical contributions of her own.
-Therefore, while both Warren and Howard are credited as composers, only Warren retains a lyric writing credit.
-By then already well known for writing several commercially successful songs for various artists, Warren had already established herself as a prolific songwriter by the time she wrote "Where the Dream Takes You", which lyrically adheres to a similar songwriting style for which she has become known.
-Meanwhile, the song's melody is loosely based on a sample of the film's orchestral score.
+"Where the Dream Takes You" was written by songwriter Diane Warren and the film's composer, James Newton Howard.
+While Howard composed the song's melody, Warren contributed to its music while writing its lyrics herself.
+Howard explained that Warren wrote lyrics to a musical theme he had composed for the film, in addition to making some melodic contributions of her own.
+Therefore, while both Warren and Howard are credited as composers, only Warren obtained a lyricist credit.
+"Where the Dream Takes You" was recorded at Royaltone Studios in North Hollywood, California.
+The track was produced by Ron Fair, Sol Survivor, and Robbie Buchanan, mixed by Dave Pensado, and engineered by Michael C. Ross.
+Both Fair and Buchanan played keyboards on the track, John Gux played guitar, and Alex Dunbar played bass guitar.
 Played during the film's end titles, "Where the Dream Takes You" is the only song from the film that features both music and lyrics, although it is not performed by any character within the context of the film itself because Atlantis: The Lost Empire is not a musical.